Gene-Barker/Physics-Sim/README.md

 Basic physics simulation

 > Note: This project is still being worked on and is very incomplete/buggy.
-Please be paitent
+Feel free to report bugs.
+But also please be paitent for the completion.

+> Note: Currently only works on linux, I may make it windows compatible in the future

 # Dependencies
 #### None